-Future - The Past: This card symbolizes the Querent's past experiences, recent or distant, that pertain to the Querent's question. - 2.
+- The Past: This card symbolizes the Querent's past experiences, recent or distant, that pertain to the Querent's question. - 2.
 The Present: This card represents the Querent's current situation. - 3.
 The Future: This card indicates a possible future outcome for the Querent, or a goal the Querent should strive for regarding their question or issue.
 The Querent can have an impact on his or her future via their thoughts and actions.
 Tips Become familiar with your deck.
 Buy a journal and take a page to write about each card, starting with the Fool, in the Major Arcana, and going through all seventy-eight cards, in sequence.
 Look at the pictures and use the explanations in this booklet to connect each card with one of your life experiences.
 Since the cards are archetypical, you have experienced all seventy-eight at least once.
 Perhaps you've experienced certain cards repeatedly.
 Write your corresponding life experience with each card in your journal.
 The explanations in this booklet refer to the card being "upright" or "reversed".
 After shuffling, drawing, and turning over the cards, some may be upright while others will be upside down (or reversed).
 Reversed cards turn the meaning "upside down."
 Pay attention to the symbolism in the artwork; the symbolism enhances, and provides nuance, to the meaning of the cards.
 Tarot cards are not deterministic and life is not fated.
 The future is never set.
 The Querent can always alter his or her future by changing their course of action, changing their thoughts, or adjusting their feelings.
 The Major Arcana The Fool (0)

-Meaning: The Fool represents a leap of faith, which is the beginning and ending of the Major Arcana journey we all take through life.
-We are the Fool.
-The Fool archetype is about curiosity and open-mindedness, going with the flow of life, and managing our way through the unknown.
-Symbolism: A skeleton and his skeletal dog travel the land together and he is about to walk off the edge of a cliff.
-The flower in his hand represents innocence; the dog is grabbing him and to prevent him from coming to harm.
-The bag on his staff contains all his possessions and what he needs for the day.
+Meaning: The Fool represents a leap of faith, the beginning and ending of the Major Arcana journey we all take through life.
+We are the Fool; therefore, the Fool archetype is about curiosity and openmindedness, going with the flow of life, and managing our way through the unknown.
+Symbolism: A young man and his dog travel the land together; he is about to walk off the edge of a cliff.
+The flower in his hand represents innocence, and the dog is there to grab him and prevent him from coming to harm.
+The bag on his staff contains all his possessions and the food he needs for the day.
 Upright: optimism, a journey without a destination, a new beginning, curiosity, and potential Reversed: foolishness, gullibility, and ignorance The Magician (I)

 Meaning: The Magician represents choices and creative problem-solving, a connection between imagination and reality.
 The Magician archetype is the first encounter for the Fool, indicating that we all must make crucial decisions on our life journey.
-Symbolism: A skeletal magician is in the process of casting a spell.
+Symbolism: A young magician is in the process of casting a spell.
 The infinity symbol above his head shows that he has attained elevated knowledge.
+By pointing at the sky and the ground, he acknowledges the connection between heaven and earth.
 The wand in his hand, along with the objects of the other suits (pentacle, cup, and sword), shows his command over fire, earth, water, and air.
 Upright: choices, problem-solving, diverse knowledge, solutions, and cleverness Reversed: deception, conning, mistakes, something broken beyond repair, and failure The High Priestess (II)